terraform-provider-openstack/terraform-provider-openstack/docs/resources/images_image_v2.md

 The following arguments are supported:

 * `container_format` - (Required) The container format.
-Must be one of "ami", "ari", "aki", "bare", "ovf".
+Must be one of "bare", "ovf", "aki", "ari", "ami", "ova", "docker", "compressed".

 * `disk_format` - (Required) The disk format.
-Must be one of "ami", "ari", "aki", "vhd", "vmdk", "raw", "qcow2", "vdi", "iso".
+Must be one of "raw", "vhd", "vhdx", "vmdk", "vdi", "iso", "ploop", "qcow2", "aki", "ari", "ami"

 * `local_file_path` - (Optional) This is the filepath of the raw image file that will be uploaded to Glance.
 Conflicts with `image_source_url` and `web_download`.

 * `image_cache_path` - (Optional) This is the directory where the images will be downloaded.
 Images will be stored with a filename corresponding to the url's md5 hash.
 Defaults to "$HOME/.terraform/image_cache"

 * `image_source_url` - (Optional) This is the url of the raw image.
 If `web_download` is not used, then the image will be downloaded in the `image_cache_path` before being uploaded to Glance.
 Conflicts with `local_file_path`.

 * `image_source_username` - (Optional) The username of basic auth to download `image_source_url`.

 * `image_source_password` - (Optional) The password of basic auth to download `image_source_url`.

 * `min_disk_gb` - (Optional) Amount of disk space (in GB) required to boot image.
 Defaults to 0.

 * `min_ram_mb` - (Optional) Amount of ram (in MB) required to boot image.
   Defauts to 0.

 * `name` - (Required) The name of the image.

 * `image_id` - (Optional) Unique ID (valid UUID) of image to create.
 Changing this creates a new image.

 * `properties` - (Optional) A map of key/value pairs to set freeform information about an image.
 See the "Notes" section for further information about properties.

 * `protected` - (Optional) If true, image will not be deletable.
 Defaults to false.

 * `hidden` - (Optional) If true, image will be hidden from public list.
   Defaults to false.

 * `region` - (Optional) The region in which to obtain the V2 Glance client.
 A Glance client is needed to create an Image that can be used with a compute instance.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new Image.

 * `tags` - (Optional) The tags of the image.
 It must be a list of strings.
 At this time, it is not possible to delete all tags of an image.

 * `verify_checksum` - (Optional) If false, the checksum will not be verified once the image is finished uploading.
 Conflicts with `web_download`.
 Defaults to true when not using `web_download`.

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
 The ability to set the visibility depends upon the configuration of the OpenStack cloud.

 * `web_download` - (Optional) If true, the "web-download" import method will be used to let Openstack download the image directly from the remote source.
   Conflicts with `local_file_path`.
 Defaults to false.

 * `decompress` - (Optional) If true, this provider will decompress downloaded image before uploading it to OpenStack.
 Decompression algorithm is chosen by checking "Content-Type" header, supported algorithm are: gzip, bzip2 and xz.
   Defaults to false.
 Changing this creates a new Image.

 ## Attributes Reference